 Other popular places to walk alongside the Yarra River include:

-With both a lake and a creek sourced from the Yarra River, Ruffey Lake Park is a picturesque walking destination that provides plenty of space, and loads of peace, despite its proximity to city and suburban life.
+With both a lake and a creek sourced from the Yarra River, Ruffey Lake Park is a picturesque walking destination that provides plenty of space and peace despite its proximity to city and suburban life.

-There are plenty of picnic and playground facilities in various locations around the park.
+There are plenty of picnic and playground facilities around the park.

 And your doggo is welcome too.

 The Mullum Mullum trail extends for about 18.5 km along the banks of the Mullum Mullum Creek from the Yarra River to the Eastlink Trail in Donvale.
-Extensive planting conducted throughout the entire length of the park has restored the Mullum Mullum Wetlands through regeneration of the native riparian bushland.
-Walkers can enjoy bird watching, frog spotting in wetlands and even sighting the occasional koala.
+Extensive planting conducted throughout the park has restored the Mullum Mullum Wetlands through regeneration of the native riparian bushland.
+Walkers can enjoy bird watching, frog spotting in wetlands, and even sighting the occasional koala.